Organized Home, set your heart at rest

 The importance of physical activity at every stage of life

 The frequency, duration, intensity and type of sport practised vary throughout life.
 But one thing’s for sure: it’s indispensable at any age.
-The health benefits of physical exercise are numerous: weight control, combating certain diseases and health problems, increasing energy levels or improving sleep.
+The health benefits of physical exercise are numerous: weight control, combating certain illnesses and health problems, increasing energy levels and improving the quality of life. improved sleep.
 To keep you active, the WHO has drawn up a list of recommendations for each age group, indicating the best types of sport to play.

 FROM 5 TO 17 YEARS